Modeling Earth-Scale Human-Like Societies with One Billion Agents: Main

 Despite recent advances, current LLM-powered simulation frameworks remain prohibitively costly.
-For instance, many existing studies require dozens of GPUs and weeks of computation to simulate up to a million agents in social scenarios~\cite{yang2024oasis,piao2025agentsociety,liu2024lmagent,zhang2025socioverse,wang2025yulanonesimgenerationsocialsimulator,gao2024agentscopeflexiblerobustmultiagent,tang2024gensimgeneralsocialsimulation}.
-As simulations scale up, storage demands, latency, and overall computational costs grow rapidly, often rendering planet-scale simulations infeasible.
-Consequently, when attempting to study complex global phenomena, scaling simulations to a global level while maintaining high fidelity becomes challenging and expensive.
-In addition, many existing frameworks are task-specific and lack generalizability~\cite{yang2024oasis,liu2024lmagent,ren2024baseslargescalewebsearch,mou2024unveilingtruthfacilitatingchange,zhang2024largescaletimeawareagentssimulation}, limiting their applicability across diverse social simulation conditions.
+For instance, many existing studies require dozens of GPUs and weeks of computation to simulate up to a million agents in social scenarios~\citep{yang2024oasis,piao2025agentsociety,liu2024lmagent,zhang2025socioverse,wang2025yulanonesimgenerationsocialsimulator,gao2024agentscopeflexiblerobustmultiagent,tang2024gensimgeneralsocialsimulation}.
+As simulations scale up, storage demands, latency, and overall computational costs grow rapidly, often rendering planet-scale simulations infeasible, with prior systems reaching at most $10^7$ agents (Supplementary Figure~\ref{fig:supp_scale_comparison}).
+Consequently, when attempting to study complex global phenomena, particularly those involving dynamic evolution and rich interactions that benefit from larger populations, scaling simulations to a global level while maintaining high fidelity becomes challenging and expensive.
+In addition, many existing frameworks are task-specific and lack generalizability~\citep{yang2024oasis,liu2024lmagent,ren2024baseslargescalewebsearch,mou2024unveilingtruthfacilitatingchange,zhang2024largescaletimeawareagentssimulation}, limiting their applicability across diverse social simulation conditions.

-To advance the field of simulating large-scale societal dynamics with cognitively rich agents, we introduce Light Society, a modular simulation framework powered by LLMs capable of simulating societies with over one billion agents.
-At its core, Light Society captures social evolution by encoding interactions as transitions between agent and environment states, triggered by LLM-powered simulation operations and paced by an event queue, with all components carefully designed to preserve the complexity of real-world societies.
-This design enables not only high-fidelity modeling of human social behaviors, but also efficient simulation by decoupling the simulation system into modular components that can be optimized both independently and jointly.